-Storing Font Files on a Memory Card mory cards also store font files for languages used by PanelView blications.
+Storing Font Files on a Memory Card

+Memory cards also store font files for languages used by PanelView applications.
 The font file contains the character set for the language.

-Par e memory card containing the font file must be inserted in the nelView terminal while the application is running.
-The terminal as the font file to display characters on the application screen. view the name of the font file used by an application, select minal Info from the Configuration Mode menu. app Car the cause the memory card must remain in the terminal while the plication is running, it is recommended that you use the Memory rd Retainer (Cat.
-No. 2711-NMCC, -NMCD) to secure the card in card slot.
-The retainer ensures the card is not accidentally noved or dislodged during terminal operation.
-Removing a Memory Card Follow the procedure below to remove a memory card from the PanelView terminal.
+The memory card containing the font file must be inserted in the PanelView terminal while the application is running.
+The terminal uses the font file to display characters on the application screen.

+To view the name of the font file used by an application, select Terminal Info from the Configuration Mode menu.

+Because the memory card must remain in the terminal while the application is running, it is recommended that you use the Memory Card Retainer (Cat.
+No. 2711-NMCC, -NMCD, -NMCE) to secure the card in the card slot.
+The retainer ensures the card is not accidentally removed or dislodged during terminal operation.

+Removing a Memory Card

+Follow the procedure below to remove a memory card from the PanelView terminal.
 Failure to follow this procedure may result in damage to the card.

-1. Select Memory Card from the Configuration Mode menu.
-2. Press the Disconnect Card button.
+- 1. Select Memory Card from the Configuration Mode menu. - 2.
+Press the Disconnect Card button.
 This ensures that all files are closed on the card.

 A message prompts you to remove the card from the slot.
 You can continue or abort the operation.

-3. Press the Continue button.
-4. Remove the memory card from the card slot.
+- 3. Press the Continue button. - 4.
+Remove the memory card from the card slot.

 On PV1400 terminals, press the Memory Card Eject button.